-Nearshore trips will be less expensive and if you have new fishing partners, it may be the wise choice.
+Nearshore trips will be less expensive and if you have new fishing partners, it may be a wise choice.
 My friends have been fishing before, so we split the costs and chose Offshore Fishing for a full day as a package.

 The boat we went out on was a 32ft Yellowfin set up for fishing in the Gulf of Mexico.
 I have had the pleasure of fishing offshore in North Carolina and Virginia many times over the years, but this is my first trip offshore in the Gulf.
-The difference other than the weather was the speed of the fish on during this trip.
-We must have had a great day by all measure because we spent nearly half our time reeling fish in while at our fishing zone.
+The difference other than the weather was the speed of the fish during this trip.
+We must have had a great day by all measures because we spent nearly half our time reeling fish in while at our fishing zone.
 The travel to and from that zone was fine, but a little rough considering the size of the boat for offshore action.
-I had a friend who I used to go deep sea fishing off of the outer banks with that had a 27 foot Pursuit boat, an we would be cautioned and laughed at by the charter boats.
+I had a friend who I used to go deep sea fishing off of the outer banks with that had a 27-foot Pursuit boat, and we would be cautioned and laughed at by the charter boats.
 Most in that area are well over 50 ft.
 The larger the boat, the less movement in rough water.

 The captain of this charter got us on the fish, though.
 We had to choose our fish because even with a licensed captain you have fishing limits.
 I have experienced only two times fishing like this.
 Once when I was a preteen fishing with my grandfather and his neighbor once inshore near his home on the Chesapeake Bay and this time.
 It was just so busy with fish hitting the line.
 The captain played it off some, but this just had to be a special day and moment.
 If it had been filmed, no one would have believed it.

 All fished out and even truly tired from reeling and fighting the fish, we headed back to shore.
 The crew cleaned the fish, and we had more than we could keep or deal with.
 But local restaurants will cook your cleaned fish for you, and we could send some back with my friends and they could have a feast with friends.
 I think we came back with over 100 pounds of fresh fish fillets, which is insane.
 Do not expect that on your trip.
 Many people also might have had one of our fish mounted.
-It was a, beauty but my friends were not interested, and I had nowhere to put it.
+It was a beauty but my friends were not interested, and I had nowhere to put it.
 Also, I was not the one to reel it in, so since it was not my catch I was not going to trophy mount it.
 I would have paid to have that done had it been mine, though.

-The King Mackerel was an amazing looking fish.
+The King Mackerel was an amazing-looking fish.

 Day Three Beach Day